 At a minimum, a plea bargain should include a reduced sentence or a reduced charge.
-If that’s not the case, a trial may be a better option.
+A trial may be a better option if that’s not the case.

 Pretrial diversion is usually available in misdemeanor cases if the defendant has no criminal record.
 Program requirements vary in different courts.
 But most Monroe County pretrial diversion plans require defendants to complete community service requirements, pay restitution (if any), and attend a victim impact panel or another similar class.
 Then, prosecutors dismiss the case.

 Deferred disposition is a lot like probation.
 But, if the defendant successfully completes all probation requirements, the judge dismisses the case.
-Many times, a Rochester criminal defense attorney can file a motion for early release from probation, so these requirements are not as onerous.
+Often, a Rochester criminal defense attorney can file a motion for early release from probation, so these requirements are not as onerous.